AND HEARTS SEMICOLON

 They said their goodbyes, Garcia promising to call, and went their separate ways.

-Derek didn't know why he seemed wholly incapable of getting rid of his smile on the ride home, even when people had started to look at him like he was a lunatic, but chalked it up to having his computer back (and possibly gaining a new friend).
+Derek didn't know why he seemed wholly incapable of getting rid of his smile on the ride home, even after people had started to look at him funny, but chalked it up to having his computer back (and possibly gaining a new friend).

 He couldn't remember ever being this, well, ecstatic after making friends with someone, not even Emily who Derek had pretty much fallen in platonic-love with from the start, but he figured Garcia, being as weird as she was, just came with different rules.